loadsys/CakePHP-Skeleton/README.md

 If you would like to contribute to this project open a pull request targeted at the correct branch;
 `master` for the 3.x skeleton and `cake-2.x` for the 2.x skeleton.

+Testing the skeleton can be difficult because under normal circumstances, a dev would have to commit their experimental changes, push the changes to github, merge the changes into master and (optionally) tag a new release semver for packagist.org to pick up for "release".
+Since this is a bad situation when working on something new and untested, it would be nice to be able to run the `create-project` command using your local checked-out copy of the skeleton repo.

+In order to accomplish this, composer needs to be "tricked" into using the local copy, which requires a specially-crafted packages.json file.
+To ease this process, a `test-project.sh` script is included with the skeleton.

+So to test a change to the skeleton:

+* Clone the skeleton repo.
+* Checkout a new topic branch.
+* Make your changes **and commmit them**.
+(A limitation of this approach is that the changes MSUT be available from the git index.)
+* Run this command: `./test-project.sh my-branch-name /new/app/dir`
+* The new project will be set up in `/new/app/dir` and can be tested as necessary.

 ### SemVer